moskytw/mosql/docs/index.rst

 MoSQL --- More than SQL
 =======================

-MoSQL is a lightweight Python library which assists programmer to use SQL.
+MoSQL is a lightweight Python library which assists programmer to use (SQL) relational database.

 It has two major parts: